What is chemical addiction?

 - Legal.
 More severe substance use seems to also lead individuals to become embroiled in legal problems like arrests for drinking-and-driving or domestic violence, debt and bankruptcy.
 Researchers say that up to 80 percent of Americans who commit crimes abuse alcohol or drugs and half the inmates of U.S. prisons and jails are clinically addicted to substances.
 Alcohol is linked to the commission of more violent crimes than the use of illegal drugs.

 - Health.
 At the same time alcohol and drugs alter people’s behaviors, they also harm the health of individuals in a variety of well-documented ways.
-The Centers for Disease Control and Prevention estimates that about 88,000 Americans die each year due to excessive alcohol intake.
+The Centers for Disease Control and Prevention estimates that about 88,000 Americans die each year due to the direct health consequences of excessive alcohol intake.
+However, an expanded study published by JAMA Network Open late in 2022 found that when the broader effects of drinking -- such as alcohol-related murders and accidents -- were factored in, an average of about 140,000 Americans died annually between 2015-19 from causes attributable to the consumption of alcohol.
+Among adults ages 20 to 49, the study found that 1 in 5 deaths were attributable to alcohol.
 There are also about 63,500 drug overdose deaths in the United States, according to the National Center for Health Statistics.
 A range of serious related health problems, from hypertension for heavy drinkers to neurological problems for drug users, are also associated with substance misuse and abuse.

 While the consequences of misusing alcohol and drugs are usually negative, that does not mean they can’t be turned into a positive.